Suppression of quantized heat flow by the dielectric response of a compressible strip at the quantum Hall edge: Abstract

 \section{Abstract}

 We develop a unified perturbative framework for energy transport along a chiral quantum Hall (QH) edge coupled to a disordered, compressible strip.
-Treating the strip as a generic linear response environment characterized by its retarded susceptibility $\chi_q^R(k,\omega)$, we derive leading-order interaction corrections to both the edge heat flux and the plasmon spectrum.
-Two complementary regimes are analyzed: (i) a gapped, local dielectric response with finite-range coupling, which yields a universal negative $T^4$ correction to the quantized heat flux and a corresponding convex cubic term in the plasmon dispersion; and (ii) a hydrodynamic (diffusive) response with relaxation, producing a crossover from $T^4$ to $T^{3/2}$ scaling and a change of sign in the correction.
-The resulting back action reduces the plasmon group velocity and can suppress the apparent thermal conductance by an amount consistent with experiment.
-Importantly, the total heat flux remains quantized: the apparent deficit in the plasmon contribution corresponds to an induced energy flow within the compressible strip, representing a form of heat drag between chiral and nonchiral modes.
-The framework thus provides a microscopic and quantitatively plausible explanation of the ``missing heat flux'' anomaly observed at QH edges and links its transport signature to the nonlinearity of the plasmon spectrum.
+Treating the strip as a generic linear-response environment characterized by its retarded susceptibility $\chi_q^R(k,\omega)$, we obtain leading corrections to both the heat flux carried by the edge plasmon and to its spectrum.
+Two generic regimes emerge: (i) a gapped, local dielectric response with finite-range coupling, producing a negative correction to the quantized heat flux that scales as $T^{4}$ at low temperatures together with a convex cubic shift of the plasmon dispersion; and (ii) a hydrodynamic (diffusive) response with relaxation, yielding a crossover from $T^{4}$ to $T^{3/2}$ scaling and a change of sign in the correction.
+We further introduce a microscopic dipolar model in which the edge couples electrostatically to localized dipole moments inside a wide compressible strip.
+This long-range interaction amplifies the nonlocal dielectric back-action and generates new suppression laws, $T^{3}$, or even $T^{2}$ for smooth disorder profiles, together with a universal ratio connecting spectral curvature to thermal response.
+Across all regimes, the {\em total} heat flux remains quantized: the apparent deficit of the plasmon contribution reflects a reversible heat drag into the compressible strip rather than a breakdown of quantization.
+The framework thus provides a coherent and quantitatively plausible explanation of the “missing heat flux’’ anomaly and unifies the thermal and spectral signatures of QH edge dynamics.